If you were injured in an accident caused by someone else’s negligence, you probably have many questions about filing a personal injury claim.

 Your personal injury lawsuit must be filed within your state’s statute of limitations.
 A statute of limitations sets a time limit for filing a type of legal claim.
 If you do not file a claim before the statute expires, you will be barred from doing so.

-Three years may sound like a long time, but it can pass a lot faster than you think.
 If you want to file a lawsuit, you should do so as soon as possible so your attorney has time to thoroughly investigate your case.

 Can I Receive Compensation if I was Partially at Fault?